#WEUNITUS

 (4) develop the ability to communicate results also to a non-expert audience to foster the dissemination of research.

-PhDs in Plant and Animal Production Sciences have the necessary skills to carry out highly qualified research activities, address complex and multidisciplinary problems to fill high-level research and professional positions in various application sectors, with particular reference to agronomy, agri-food industry, biotechnology, animal husbandry, and plant health, in public (universities, research institutes such as ENEA, CNR, CREA) and private entities (small, medium, and large enterprises; private companies; consulting firms; schools and educational institutions).
+PhDs in Plant and Animal Sciences have the necessary skills to carry out highly qualified research activities, address complex and multidisciplinary problems to fill high-level research and professional positions in various application sectors, with particular reference to agronomy, agri-food industry, biotechnology, animal husbandry, and plant health, in public (universities, research institutes such as ENEA, CNR, CREA) and private entities (small, medium, and large enterprises; private companies; consulting firms; schools and educational institutions).

 The acquisition of the scientific approach to solving problems and designing innovative solutions, the high level of multidisciplinary scientific training, and the professionalism of PhDs in Plant and Animal Production Sciences will contribute to the advancement of Agricultural and Environmental Sciences and Agricultural Biotechnology at national and international level, both in the academic and industrial fields.